 Living in China and working as an English teacher, like us, might not only be a great cultural experience, unforgettable adventure and travel dreams come true, but also a great source of income.
 I have mentioned before that my full-time job as an English teacher in one of private Chinese kindergartens allows me to support my long-term voyages across Asia, live here at high standard and still be able to save some money.
+You can find English teaching jobs in China here on eTramping.

 If you have ever considered going to China and working full-time, here is how much money you can approximately earn within a year, what your spendings might be and how much in total you can save: